 The chosen use of words can be done either effectively or ineffectively.
 It is important to even rehearse what you are going to say if you need to discuss something with someone that has any potential to be misinterpreted.
 When communicating in general, it is important to be clear and to be open to questions and clarification from the receiver;

 People are always reading and reacting to each other.
-In softball, there are so many emotions that it’s very easy to read someone’s body language louder than their words, and take things the wrong way.
+In softball, there are so many emotions that it is very easy to read someone’s body language louder than their words, and take things the wrong way.
 Someone could be angry about a play that was made or believe an error was made, and you might think they are angry at you due to the way they brushed past you.
 It is important that, unless verbal communication was directed specifically at you along with the non-verbal communication that you experienced or witnessed, you do not take things personally.
 If you need to clarify the message you are interpreting, do it when the receiver will be receptive and not feeling threatened

 There is nothing more fun to watch than someone who is smiling because they are happy with their performance or something that they accomplished.
 As the saying is, “it’s written all over their face.”

 Emails, Facebook, Twitter, text messages and old fashioned written notes, are all forms of written communication.
 The biggest downfall of this type of communication is, that much like if you say something, you can not take the words back once they are delivered.
 How many times have you pushed the send button and said to yourself, “oh oh.”
-A lot of your work in this workbook will be written communication to yourself, so be nice to yourself.

 Communicating and Youth